-Prior The Company initially recognizes incurred debt, net of any discounts, premiums and issuance costs related to the adoption of ASU 2020-06 on January 1, 2022, convertible debt instruments that may be settled in cash or other assets, or partially in cash, upon conversion, were separately accounted for offering.
-All debt issuance costs are presented as long-term a direct deduction from the related principal debt and equity components (or conversion feature).
-The debt component represented the Company's contractual obligation to pay principal and interest and the equity component represented the Company's option to convert the debt security into equity of the Company or the equivalent amount of cash.
-Upon issuance, the Company allocated the debt component amounts on the basis of the estimated fair value of a similar liability that does not have an associated convertible feature balance sheet.
+The Company initially recognizes incurred debt, net of any discounts, premiums and issuance costs related to the debt offering.
+All debt issuance costs are presented as a direct deduction from the related principal debt amounts on the balance sheet.
 Debt obligations due within 12 months are classified as current liabilities.
-Debt discounts, premiums and the remaining proceeds issuance costs are allocated to the equity component.
-The bifurcation of the debt and equity components resulted in a debt discount for the aforementioned notes.
-The Company uses the effective interest method to amortize the debt discount amortized to interest expense over the amortization period which is the expected estimated life of the debt.
-Following related debt using the adoption effective interest method.
-When multiple instruments are issued in the same transaction, the Company allocates any issuance costs to the instruments on the same basis as the allocation of ASU 2020-06, there is no bifurcation of proceeds.
-Issuance costs allocated to instruments measured at fair value are expensed in the liability and equity components of the 3.00% Convertible Senior Notes due 2025 (the "2025 Notes") and the 1.00% Convertible Senior Notes due 2028 (the "2028 Notes" and, together with the 2025 Notes, the "Notes"), and the entire principal of the Notes are accounted for as long-term debt. period incurred.
+Debt discounts, premiums and issuance costs are amortized to interest expense over the estimated life of the related debt using the effective interest method.
+When multiple instruments are issued in the same transaction, the Company allocates any issuance costs to the instruments on the same basis as the allocation of proceeds.
+Issuance costs allocated to instruments measured at fair value are expensed in the period incurred.